deveshjawla/MuZero.jl/readme.md

 ## Contribution Guide

-I would like to invite you to contribute to this project by attacking any of the following areas.
-It is absolutely essential to have an easy to use __UI__ which will encourage further experimentation and attract High-Performance software development in Julia Language, therefore in the next versions of this software we will try to implement it first.
-The __User Interface and Benchmarking__ may be easily adapted from Jonathan Laurent's [AlphaZero.jl](https://github.com/jonathan-laurent/AlphaZero.jl).
+I would like to invite you to contribute to this project by addressing any of the following points:
 * _User Interface_: Session management, track Learning Performance with TensorBoard, and Diagnostic tools to understand the learned model
 * _Benchmarking_: Interface and tools for Benchmarking against Perfect solvers, MCTS Only or Network Only players.
 * _Logging Tools_: To track code performance